hamiiidir/laravel-shopping-cart/README.md

 	composer require hamiiidir/shoppingcart

->please not that this package is only installable with composer version 2
+>please note that this package is only installable with composer version 2

 in order to read the document please visit the [main repository](https://github.com/Crinsane/LaravelShoppingcart)